jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.x.
-Change request assessment period
+Change request response period

-* The assessment period for change requests is 2 working days.
+* The response period for change requests is 2 working days.
 The change request will deem after this period and the changes will be applied to the PA.

 _(Previously section 5.7 in Business rules v0.1 draft)_